HubSpot vs. Customer.io: the core difference

 HubSpot starts from CRM records: contacts, companies, deals, pipeline stages.
 Everything flows from the Smart CRM, and every Hub (Marketing, Sales, Service, Content) shares that same record layer.
 You get broad coverage across the customer lifecycle, but you trade some depth in behavioral event handling for that breadth.

-Customer.io excels at behavioral messaging for product-led teams
+Customer.io: built for behavioral messaging in product-led teams

 Customer.io was built for one scenario: a user does something inside your product, and your system responds with the right message on the right channel at the right moment.